 - Packaging your web part

-The SharePoint Framework or SPFx is a brand new development model that allows us to create modern client-side SharePoint experiences.
+SharePoint Framework or SPFx is a client-side driven development model that allows us to create modern SharePoint experiences.

-Most SharePoint developers today are excellent server side .NET developers but lack the required skills to make the transition to this new SharePoint Framework.
+Most SharePoint developers today are excellent server-side .NET developers but lack the required skills to make the transition to this new SharePoint Framework.
 This course will teach you the skills to extend SharePoint by using client-side